caganseyrek/QuickTOC/README.md

 First, install the `toc-generator.js` file.

-Then edit the parts shown below if necessary:
+Then edit the parts shown below:

 ```javascript
 // "page-contents" is where the generator will get the headers.